|Look up fees

-- have further developed skills in terms of resumé and narrative competencies in oral and written form;
+- Demonstrate further developed skills in terms of resumé and narrative competencies in oral and written form

-- have developed their use of complex sentences and moods other than the indicative (subjunctive, gerund, present and past participles;
+- Use complex sentences and moods other than the indicative (subjunctive, gerund, present and past participles

-- have developed their understanding of discourse structure with a particular focus on argumentative competencies (th-/synth-/antith-) in oral and written forms;
+- Explain discourse structure with a particular focus on argumentative competencies (th-/synth-/antith-) in oral and written forms

-- have further developed their ability to use a range of dictionaries and other learning aids (thesaurus, online tools, grammar references, encyclopedia etc) to consolidate and increase their autonomy in their study of the French language and of French-speaking cultures throughout the world;
+- Consolidate and increase their autonomy in their study of the French language and of French-speaking cultures throughout the world.

 At the completion of this subject, students should: